Jorge Soler Player Props: Marlins vs. Twins

-The Miami Marlins and Jorge Soler, who went 1-for-4 with a double and an RBI last time in action, take on Tyler Mahle and the Minnesota Twins at LoanDepot park, Monday at 6:40 PM ET.
+On Tuesday, Jorge Soler (on the back of going 1-for-4 with a double) and the Miami Marlins face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mets.
+In his most recent game he had a one-hit performance (1-for-4) against the Twins.

 Jorge Soler Game Info & Props vs. the Twins